 We’ll also be planting 90 trees alongside the new road and a further 200 replacement trees around Parklands Village.

 The scheme is delivering added social value and community benefits as well as making a positive contribution to the local economy.
-Up to the end of October the scheme has provided:
+So far the scheme has provided:

 - three weeks of work experience